jcainuk/-cruise-ships-gui/README.md

 The project utilises JavaScript code to simulate cruise ships sailing around the world and docking at various different ports.

-In this project we practised createing a GUI in the browser.
+In this project we practised creating a GUI in the browser.

 General info: